KenKundert/inform/doc/user.rst

 """""""""""

 .. py:function:: parse_range(items)
+   :noindex:

-func:`inform.parse_range` can be used to parse sets of numbers from user-inputted strings.
+func:`parse_range` can be used to parse sets of numbers from user-inputted strings.

 .. code-block:: python